google/codeworld/README.md

 This is a list of ideas for how to make this awesome.

 * Editor: CodeMirror, compile, auto-complete, refactoring (rename, duplicate, ...).
-* Documentation: browsable haddock, doc-on-hover.
+* Documentation: browsable haddock, doc-on-hover, browsable examples.
 * Workspace: save on server, project switcher, library projects.
 * Social: browse public projects, share with friends, comment on others' projects.
 * Collaboration: import libraries across users, joint projects.